 Night Trap.
 A lot of the dialogue ended up as this, but the ending definitely goes into this.

 While Deadly Premonition is full of Narm Charm, one can't help but laugh at some aspects of the game, such as George turning into a huge, hulking monster with Super Saiyan hair.

-As good as Batman Arkham City is, Clayface's Game Over screens are truly a sight to behold.
+As good as Batman: Arkham City is, Clayface's Game Over screens are truly a sight to behold.
 Though the quotes alone are snicker-worthy, his accompanying stage movements and Jiggle Physics are what really gets the crowd going.
+While the idea is that Clayface was formerly a hammy old time actor, its overblown either way.
 William Shatner would be proud.